jeliasson/dockr/README.md

 `dockr` is CLI tool for managing docker-compose files, currently building on **Ubuntu/Debian**.

 The goal of `dockr` is to help you administer docker-compose and your container config files in a easy and predictable way.
-It's main purpose is to find `compose.yaml`-files in the `config/**/` directory, verify their syntax, and merge them into one to run.
+It's main purpose is to find `compose.yaml`-files in the `config/**/` directory, verify their syntax, and merge them into one to run with `docker-compose`.

 You may use this tool how you like.
 In the end, it's just merging your docker-compose files into one, and can optionally use global and app specific environment variables.